JAS-315/JAS-315.github.io/projects/dataplant.md

 When attributes are measured differently, it’s hard to compare them.
 Transforming them allows them to occupy the same scale, so they are comparable.
 MeanCenter performs centring, which subtracts the attribute’s mean from its column.
 Normalization subtracts the attribute’s minimum from its column, and divides that by the attribute’s range.
 The goal is to scale the attribute’s values from 0-1.
 Standardization centres and scales the attribute’s instances, with the goal of having a mean of 0 and standard deviation of 1.
 Scaling divides centred values by the attribute’s standard deviation.
 Each technique changes the scale of the x-axis and relocates the data on it.
 Y-axis changes are minimal.

-I visualized LeafHue, as it has a mostly normal distribution (Figure 8)2.
+I visualized LeafHue, as it has a mostly normal distribution (Figure 6; The original mean is 61.761, median is 61.838, and mode is 56.844).
 Of the techniques, normalization shows the least change in Class distribution amongst the bars.
 These techniques transformed the meanset and medianset’s means, medians, and modes to the same values (mean centering:0; standardization: 0; normalization: 0.004), which usually indicates a perfect-normal distribution of data.
 Examining the transformed datasets, we see why histograms of meanset and medianset’s mean centring and standardization look similar and normally distributed, while normalization doesn’t.
-Similarly, zeroset’s mean and median were transformed to 0 during mean centring and standardization, and 0.004 in normalization, though mode remains near the minimum.
+Similarly, zeroset’s mean and median were transformed to 0 during mean centring and standardization, and 0.004 in normalization, though mode remains near the minimum (as mentioned before, I was concerned with skewing the data by replacing missing values with zero, and here we can see why, as significant outliers have been introduced).

 <div class="ui medium rounded images">
 <img class="ui image" src="../images/DMA images/1/lhue zero.png">